anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 huge pages enabled high TLB miss rates would occur thereby degrading performance.

-**Hypervisor:** a software that abstracts and isolates workloads with their own operating systems from the underlying physical resources.
+**Hypervisor:** A software that abstracts and isolates workloads with their own operating systems from the underlying physical resources.
 Also known as a virtual machine monitor (VMM).